Public library services for Canadians with print disabilities

 Braille (Contracted), Electronic braille (Contracted), DAISY Audio (CD), DAISY Audio (Direct to Player), DAISY Audio (Zip), DAISY text (Direct to player), DAISY text (Zip), Word (Zip), ePub (Zip)

-General non-fiction, Canadian travel and geography, Indigenous peoples in Canada
+Animals and wildlife, General non-fiction, Indigenous peoples in Canada, Nature

 Synthetic audio, Automated braille